ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Method

+After decoding the output embeddings from decoder, the predicted results will be matched with targets to count the loss during the training.
+Let $y$ denote ground truth set of oriented objects and $\hat{y}$ denote the $N$ predictions.
+Then we calculate the cost between these two sets and search for a permutation of $N$ elements $\sigma \in {{O}_{n}}$ with the lowest cost:

+where ${{L}_{match}}({{y}_{i}},{{\hat{y}}_{\sigma (i)}})$ is a pair-wise matching cost between ground truth ${{y}_{i}}$ and a prediction with index $\sigma (i)$, which takes into account the class prediction, angle prediction and the similarity of predicted and ground truth horizontal boxes, and we define it as follows:

+where the $c$ is the class label, $b$ is the horizontal box, and $\theta $ is the angle, respectively.
+Additionally, the ${{L}_{cls}}$ is the focal loss, the ${{L}_{box}}$ is the L1 loss, the ${{L}_{iou}}$ is the generalized intersection over union loss (GIoU), and ${{L}_{\theta }}$ is the cross entropy loss.

-Considering the objects with larger aspect ration are more sensitive to the angle deviation, we also modify the angle loss function and matching cost in the DETR.
-The expressions are as follow:
+Whereas, considering the objects with larger aspect ration are more sensitive to the angle, we introduce a dynamic coefficient to adjust the angle loss, named Aspect Ratio sensitive Matching (ARM), which can be formulated as follows: